A Return to Ancient Burial Traditions: Want to Be Buried in a Barrow?

 In recent decades there has been a rapid increase in the number of cremations in England, now almost three-quarters of all those who die are cremated.
 This is in part due to the shortage of land in traditional cemeteries.
 However, there has been no real increase in the storage area for people’s ashes after they are dead, and this can be very distressing for their family and friends.
 There is now a growing demand for appropriate places where ashes can be stored.

 This has persuaded two English entrepreneurs to go back to the distant past for a solution to this problem.
-They have decided to set up the first modern barrow to hold the ashes of the dead.
+They have decided to set up a modern barrow to hold the ashes of the dead.
 This is not some hair-brained scheme and it is expected to be opened by the summer of 2019.
 It is now possible to reserve a place in the modern burial mound.
 Planning permission for the structure has already been granted and it will be built on farmland near Banbury in the English County of Oxfordshire.

 - A Community Burial Advances Understanding of Life in Neolithic Spain